WeblateOrg/weblate/docs/devel/integration.rst

 +++++++++++++++++++++++++++++++++++++++++++

-You can either use a version-control system to hold your translations, by granting Weblate access to it, and follow the guide to configure your components and translations.
+You can either use a version-control system to hold your translations, by granting Weblate access to it, and letting it guide you through configuring your components and translations.

 Alternatively, you can use Weblate to set up a local repository containing all the